manpagez: man pages & more

 --stdin some-tempfile-123 \

-# execute hooks in serial
+# execute multiple hooks in parallel

 # plus some arguments of your own...